chuyik/conventional-changelog-o2team/README.md

 BREAKING CHANGE: The graphiteWidth option has been removed.
 The default graphite width of 10mm is always used for performance reason.
 ```

 The following commit and commit `667ecc1` do not appear in the changelog if they are under the same release.
-If not, the revert commit appears under the "Reverts" header.
+If not, the revert commit appears under the "代码回滚" header.

 ```
 revert: feat(pencil): add 'graphiteWidth' option